Ed-Fi-Exchange-OSS/Suite-3-Performance-Testing/docs/old/generating-change-queries-data-sets.md

 ### 6. Run the ChangeQueryDataSet PowerShell script and associated function(s)

-In PowerShell navigate to the Administration folder and run:
+In PowerShell navigate to the eng\old folder and run:

 ```powershell
 . .\ChangeQueryDataSet.ps1